 Description

-Here’s a great recipe using 400 grams of freshly peeled Queensland Banana or king prawns … Using healthy ingredients without the high sugar content usually associated with this dish … The 4 servings in this dish will each have approximately 250 calories, and it’s gluten free … The Prawns for this dish will cost around $15 at all 3 Aussie Seafood Houses … Capalaba, Durack and Strathpine … Great Ideas with Queensland Fresh Seafood …
+Here’s a great recipe using 500 grams of freshly peeled Queensland Banana Cutlets … Using healthy ingredients without the high sugar content usually associated with this dish … The 4 servings in this dish will each have approximately 250 calories, and it’s gluten free … The Prawns for this dish will cost around $15 at all 3 Aussie Seafood Houses … Capalaba, Durack and Strathpine Open 7 Days a week … Great Ideas with Queensland Fresh Seafood …

 Sweet and Sour Prawn Stir Fry